benciancio/benciancio.github.io/index.md

 ## About Me
 Hello!

-I am a Junior at Lehigh University.
-I am currently majoring in Finance with a minor in Real Estate.
+I am a rising Senior at Lehigh University majoring in Finance with a minor in Real Estate.
 As a student, I have always excelled when working with numbers and mathematics.
-I possess strong communication and leadership skills and I am looking to work in Commercial Real Estate Brokerage following my graduation in May 2025.
+I possess strong communication and leadership skills and am looking to pursue a career in Commercial Real Estate.

+I am also a New York State licensed Real Estate Salesperson with prior internship experience working in Multi-Family Leasing and Property Management.
+I am currently interning in Investment Sales Commercial Real Estate Brokerage.
 <!-- Upload your own photo and change the path -->

 <p style="text-align:center;">